|La Paz Secondary School|

-- Preparation for Multiple Life Paths: La Paz graduates will be well prepared for continued studies at universities in Costa Rica and abroad.
-When appropriate, students will be more than capable of exceptional achievement on the Costa Rican Bachillerato as well as any international exams that are necessary to continue their education.
-As they have developed the skills to be critical thinkers, effective communicators and life-long learners, La Paz students will be capable of adapting and contributing to post-secondary life whether in a Costa Rican university, foreign university, or the local/foreign work force.
+Preparation for Multiple Life Paths: La Paz graduates are well prepared for continued studies at universities in Costa Rica and abroad.
+Students are more than capable of exceptional achievement on the Costa Rican Bachillerato as well as the International Baccalaureate and other exams that are necessary to continue their education.
+As they have developed the skills to be critical thinkers, effective communicators and life-long learners, La Paz students are capable of adapting and contributing to post-secondary life whether in a Costa Rican university, foreign university, or the local/foreign work force.

-- Stewardship: A graduating La Paz student is also aware of the delicate balance in nature and culture around them.
-There are no limitations to their positive influence on their surrounding communities and ecosystems due to the fact that by 10th grade they will be able to effectively communicate in at least two languages.
+Stewardship: A graduating La Paz student is also aware of the delicate balance in nature and culture around them.
+There are no limitations to their positive influence on their surrounding communities and ecosystems due to the fact that they are able to effectively communicate in at least two languages.
 Their academic career and extracurricular experiences will have prepared them to be active stewards of their local environment and culture.

-- Final Exit Essay and Graduation: As a final assessment of and reflection on the La Paz experience, students are required to compose a final essay (in both English and Spanish) that demonstrates their developed understanding of their self, family, and community and illustrates how these experiences will be applied to their post secondary life in the “real world”.
-Upon successful completion of the essay (and senior project, etc.), students travel to the highest point in Costa Rica, Chirripó, as a representation of their arrival at the pinnacle of their secondary education.
+Graduation: Upon successful completion of the rigorous and engaging IB curriculum, students travel to the highest point in Costa Rica, Chirripó, as a representation of their arrival at the pinnacle of their secondary education.
 On graduation day students receive diplomas representing not only the completion of their secondary education, but also their continued responsibility to fulfill the Peace Practices learned at La Paz.

 For more detail about specific course offerings please click here to read the 9th-12th grade program of studies.